Crystal Jonkman, Artistic Director

 Peter Curry, Assistant Director and Accompanist

-Peter Curry is a pianist and composer in his third season with GRCC.
+Peter Curry is a pianist and composer in his eighth season with GRCC.
 He studied jazz performance at the Maynard Ferguson Institute in Glassboro NJ and is currently continuing his education as a classical piano performance major at Virginia Commonwealth University.
 In addition to being a fine pianist in many styles, Pete also accompanies the choirs on guitar and a wide variety of percussion.
 GRCC has benefited greatly from his compositional skills – his setting of Langston Hughes’ poem “Heaven” composed for the GRCC entry level Treble Choir in 2011 and his arrangement of “When You’re Smiling” for the Cantare Choir’s tour to England and Ghana in 2012 have been favorites among choristers and audiences.
 Pete is a member of the Richmond Music Teachers Association and enjoys teaching a growing private studio of piano and guitar students.
 He also accompanies classes at the Richmond Ballet, and sings tenor for special services at Grace & Holy Trinity Episcopal Church.

 Hope Armstrong Erb, Artistic Director Emeritus